 });

-export default router;Add an Indexing Agent
+export default agent;Add an Indexing Agent

 Before you can query your knowledge base, you need to populate it.
 A separate indexing agent handles this by: